autagika/spdlog/README.md

 # spdlog
-A C++ Fast Logging Library used as a Reference Software
+A C++ extremely Fast Logging Library used as a Reference Software